aahad91/git-jenk-dock/README.md

 # git-jenk-dock
 ## Docker-based solution for GitLab and Jenkins

-### Documentation for Installation and Integration
+### Documentation for Installation, Integration and Pipeline Testing

 #### Requirement